Tackling the Unique Challenges of Low-frequency Solar Polarimetry with the Square Kilometre Array Low Precursor: The Algorithm: Results and Discussion

-Section \ref{sec:previous-attempts} discussed the earlier approach to spectro-polarimetric solar imaging using the MWA, which has been referred to as the Method-I in this text \citep{Patrick2019}, and its limitations.
-The robust first principles based polarization calibration approach of P-AIRCARS, on the other hand, ensures that all known instrumental effects are corrected for.
-The Stokes images delivered by P-AIRCARS are limited primarily by the thermal noise of the data and the rms noise seen in Stokes I and V images is significantly smaller than that seen in images from Method-I.
+Section \ref{sec:previous-attempts} discussed the earlier approach to spectropolarimetric solar imaging using the MWA, which has been referred to as the method I in this text \citep{Patrick2019}, and its limitations.
+The robust first-principles-based polarization calibration approach of P-AIRCARS, on the other hand, ensures that all known instrumental effects are corrected for.
+The Stokes images delivered by P-AIRCARS are limited primarily by the thermal noise of the data, and the rms noise seen in Stokes I and V images is significantly smaller than that seen in images from method I.

-A comparison in between images delivered by the Method-I (left panel) and P-AIRCARS (right panel) is shown in Fig. \ref{fig:paircars_methodI}.
+A comparison between images delivered by the method I (left panel) and P-AIRCARS (right panel) is shown in Fig. \ref{fig:paircars_methodI}.
 Both images have been made from same observation on 2014 October 24, 03:46:00 UTC at 159 MHz.
-Red contours represent the Stokes I emission.
-The Method-I image shows artifacts and noise peaks at $\sim$2\% of peak flux density.
-The largest noise peak in P-AIRCARS image is at $\sim$0.8\% of the peak flux density.
-The circular polarization percentage are shown by gray scales in regions where the Stokes I and V emissions are both detected with $> 3\sigma$ significance.
-Dynamic range of both the Stokes I and V images have increased by an order of magnitude -- for the Stokes I image from $\sim35$ to $\sim577$ and the Stokes V image from $\sim30$ to $\sim375$.
+The red contours represent the Stokes I emission.
+The method I image shows artifacts and noise peaks at $\sim$2\% of peak flux density.
+The largest noise peak in the P-AIRCARS image is at $\sim$0.8\% of the peak flux density.
+The circular polarization percentage is shown by gray scales in regions where the Stokes I and V emissions are both detected with $> 3\sigma$ significance.
+The dynamic ranges of both the Stokes I and V images have increased by an order of magnitude -- for the Stokes I image from $\sim35$ to $\sim577$ and for the Stokes V image from $\sim30$ to $\sim375$.